gmum/DIAMOND/README.md

 > Outputs are saved to the `outputs/` directory.

 ### LoRA-based SOTA Methods
 See the **📦 SOTA Method Weights** table for model support.
-To use a LoRA-based SOTA method, enable LoRA and set the appropriate checkpoint in `lora.path`.
+Enable LoRA and set the appropriate checkpoint in `lora.path`.

 ### Example (HandsXL)

 ```bash